 When the pandemic took hold in early 2020, and it became clear many of us would be stuck in our houses for the foreseeable future, Australian subscriptions to streaming services skyrocketed.
 Services such as Netflix, Stan, and Disney+ gained 878,000 subscribers in just three months

-Although the pandemic-induced lockdown seemed like perfect time to watch that new show you’d heard all about, so many of us chose instead to watch something familiar.
+Although the pandemic-induced lockdowns seemed like perfect time to watch that new show you’d heard all about, many of us chose instead to watch something familiar.

-Whether you watched The Lord of the Rings trilogy more times than you can count or have blasted through all nine seasons of The Office in a matter of days, lockdown was a time where many people reverted to re-watching movies and television shows they have already seen.
+Whether you watched The Lord of the Rings trilogy more times than you can count or have blasted through all nine seasons of Seinfeld or The Office in a matter of days, lockdown has been a time where many people reverted to re-watching movies and television shows they have already seen.

 But why is it that in times of great stress and uncertainty, we turn back to things we’ve seen before?
 We talked to Associate Professor Linda Byrne from Deakin University’s School of Psychology to find out more.